vmware-archive/hillview/README.md

 * When you make changes you can submit them into your own fork
 * After committing changes, create a pull request (using the github web UI)

-In more detail, here is a step-by-step guide to commititng changes:
+In more detail, here is a step-by-step guide to committing your changes:

 1) git add <files that changed>

-2) git commit -m "Description of commit" (This commits to your  local repository)
+2) git commit -m "Description of commit" (Saves your work)

-3) git push origin master (This commits to your own remote repository)

-4) git fetch upsteam (To get the upstream version)
+3) git fetch upstream (To get the upstream version)

-5) git merge upstream/master
+4) git merge upstream/master

-6) Resolve conflicts if any and if needed, repeat 1-3.
+5) Resolve conflicts if any.
+If so, repeat 1-4.

+6) Test, analyze merged version.

+7) git push origin master.

-7) Create a pull request.
+8) Create a pull request.